Frequently asked questions

 Where can I learn more about Treaty claims and settlements?

-The Waitangi Tribunal and the Office of Treaty Settlements provide full information about the Treaty claims and settlement process.
-The Waitangi Tribunal considers claims by individuals, usually on behalf of groups, issues a report about the claim and the evidence provided in the inquiry and may make recommendations.
-If the government decides to settle a claim, the Office of Treaty Settlements negotiates on behalf of the Crown with the claimants.
-Once claimants and the Crown agree on the terms of a settlement, they sign a deed, and the Crown passes legislation to give effect to it and remove the tribunal's ability to inquire further into those claims.
+The Waitangi Tribunal, Te Tai Treaty Settlement Stories, and Te Arawhiti provide information about Treaty claims and the settlement process.
+The Waitangi Tribunal considers claims by individuals, usually on behalf of groups, issues a report about each claim and the evidence provided in the inquiry, and may make recommendations.
+If the government decides to settle a claim, Te Arawhiti negotiates with the claimants on behalf of the Crown.
+Once claimants and the Crown agree on the terms of a settlement, they sign a deed and the Crown passes legislation to give effect to it and to remove the tribunal’s ability to inquire further into this claim.
 Settlement redress is then transferred to the claimants.
+Te Tai is a digital storytelling programme that explores Treaty settlements and their enduring impact through the stories of iwi and people who played key roles in settlements.

 How many claims are there, and how many have been settled?